Last Updated: Oct 23, 2020

 3. When to ask?

 You should start collecting a reserve of recommendation letters immediately!
 The earlier you ask teachers, the more likely they are to complete yours first.
 Remember, you aren’t the only one asking them to write one.
 Teachers often stress how important it is to request a letter of recommendation in a timely manner.
 Some teachers require you to give them a few weeks’ or more notice rather than a last-minute request.
-They want to write the best letter that showcases who you are, your talents, and all the reasons a college should accept you or why you deserve to be awarded a specific scholarship.
+They want to write the best letter that showcases who you are, your talents, and all the reasons a college should accept you or why you deserve to be awarded a the scholarship you're applying for.
 That takes time, so be sure to give them plenty.